 Can arbitration awards be appealed or challenged in local courts?
 What are the grounds and procedure?

-a party to the arbitration agreement was incapacitated or arbitration agreement was not valid under the applicable law chosen by the partie or, in the absence of any agreement thereon, under the laws of Cyprus; or
+One of the parties to the arbitration agreement lacked contractual capacity or the arbitration agreement was not valid in terms of the applicable law chosen by the parties, or failing such agreement, in terms of the laws of Cyprus; or

-One of the parties did not receive notice in a timely and proper manner of the appointment of an arbitrator or of the arbitral proceedings or, for any reason, the party was deprived of the opportunity to present its case before the tribunal or
+One of the parties did not receive notice in a timely and proper manner of the appointment of the arbitrator or of the arbitral proceedings, or was in any other way deprived of the possibility to present its case before the tribunal; or

-the award deals with a dispute which does not fall within the scope of the arbitration agreement or decides on matters beyond the scope of the arbitration; or
+The arbitral award refers to a dispute which is irrelevant to the scope of the arbitration agreement, or refers to matters which are beyond the scope of the arbitration; or

-the composition of the tribunal or the arbitration procedure was conducted in breach of the agreement of the parties, or failing such agreement, were in violation of the ICA Law; or
+The composition of the arbitral tribunal or the arbitration proceedings were in breach of the agreement of the parties, or failing such agreement, were in violation of the ICA Law; or

 Can the parties waive any rights of appeal or challenge to an award by agreement before the dispute arises (such as in the arbitration clause)?